-- GA responsibilities may be academic in nature and include assisting faculty with research, grading examinations, problem sets, and/or lab assignments, setting up displays for lectures or laboratory sections, and preparing or maintaining equipment used in laboratory sections.
+- GA responsibilities may be academic in nature and include assisting faculty with research, setting up displays for lectures or laboratory sections, and preparing or maintaining equipment used in laboratory sections.

 - GA responsibilities may also be administrative in nature and consist of duties unrelated directly to teaching or research (such as academic advising, program planning, advising student groups, and assisting with the administration of student services).

 - The length of assistantship awards may vary based on department and program needs.
 Typically, the assistantship is granted for one semester (Spring or Fall) or an academic year.
-Limited number of Summer assistantships are available.
+A limited number of Summer assistantships are available.

-- Students may only begin an assistantship if they have been admitted to the College of Graduate Studies and Research and continue an assistantship if they are in a good academic standing.
+- Students may begin an assistantship once they have been admitted to the College of Graduate Studies and Research and may continue an assistantship if they are in good academic standing.

 Graduate Assistantships - Who is eligible?

-- Students admitted to degree-seeking graduate program (Graduate Students-At-Large are not eligible)
+- Students admitted to degree-seeking graduate program (Graduate Students-at-Large and students in certificate, licensure or endorsement program are not eligible)

-- Maintain at least a 3.0 grade point average (provisional students may be accepted with a GPA between 2.75 and 2.99).
+- Students with at least a 3.0 grade point average

 How to apply?